 - The instrument applies to all UN member states and is hence universal in scope.
-All UN member states have committed themselves to meeting the set out requirements. - While the UN M&TI's obligations relating to marking and record-keeping are technically similar to those of the UN Firearms Protocol, it helps strengthen existing minimum standards on record-keeping by substantially extending the minimum period over which records must be kept. - Its substantial elaboration of obligations and procedures for reliable and timely cooperation in tracing illicit SALW.
-Note: The instrument encourages technical and financial assistance and cooperation on implementation, though it does not establish specific mechanisms or procedures to promote and facilitate such cooperation.
+All UN member states have committed themselves to meeting the set out requirements. - While the UN M&TI's obligations relating to marking and record-keeping are technically similar to those of the UN Firearms Protocol, it helps strengthen existing minimum standards on record-keeping by substantially extending the minimum period over which records must be kept. - Its substantial elaboration of obligations and procedures for reliable and timely cooperation in tracing illicit SALW. - Note: The instrument encourages technical and financial assistance and cooperation on implementation, though it does not establish specific mechanisms or procedures to promote and facilitate such cooperation.

-- The UN M&TI aims to tackle illicit weapons in both crime and conflict settings. - It provides for cooperation with both the UN and Interpol, including exchange of key information concerning markings used to indicate the country of manufacture and country of import. - The M&TI looks to the future, committing states to regular reports and meetings on the instrument's implementation.
+- It provides for cooperation with both the UN and Interpol, including exchange of key information concerning markings used to indicate the country of manufacture and country of import6. - The M&TI looks to the future, committing states to regular reports and meetings on the instrument's implementation.
 Its reporting and review mechanisms are explicitly integrated with those of the PoA itself.
 Hence, states will review the implementation and future development of this instrument within the framework of PoA Review Conferences.
 These reviews could not only potentially lead to the instrument's transformation from a political to a legally binding agreement, but could also result in a further development of the instrument's content. - The instrument extends the length of time that states are required to keep weapons records, thereby extending the UN Firearms Protocol's 10-year standard.